snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 If you're running the collector from a GCP instance in the same project, authentication will be transparently taken care of for you.

-If not, you'll need to run the following to authenticate:
+If not, you'll need to run the following to authenticate using [GCP's CLI gcloud][gcloud]:

 {% highlight bash %}
 gcloud auth login